 (Card issuers and banks charge interchange fees, too, which your processor simply passes along, so don’t expect to find a service without any per-transaction rates.)

 Here’s a quick look at some of the leading possibilities:

 - Payment Depot: This subscription-based model suits a lot of business owners with high volumes of transactions.
-For about $50 a month you get up-to-date equipment, then you also pay 15 cents per transaction.
+For about $50 a month, you get up-to-date equipment, and then you also pay 15 cents per transaction.
 Payment Depot can offer lower per-transaction fees combined with higher flat monthly rates depending on the size of your business.
 You’ll also be able to process old-fashioned checks as well as online payments.